himsangseung/SelfDrivingCarNanoDegree/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 88 and 97).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 1104).
+The model was trained and validated on different data sets to ensure that the model was not overfitting(code line 104).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning